Understanding Underwriting in Commercial Real Estate

 Underwriting an Existing Property vs. a Development

-Lenders approach these scenarios differently.
-For stabilized assets, they focus on current performance metrics like debt service coverage ratio (DSCR), tenant diversification, and maintenance history.
-For development projects, lenders scrutinize the developer’s track record, the reliability of pro forma assumptions, pre-leasing commitments, contractor bids, and contingency planning for unexpected costs or timeline shifts.
-Because of the added risk, development projects typically require more borrower equity and stricter risk controls.
+Lenders approach these scenarios accordingly.
+For stabilized assets, the focus falls on current performance, tenant diversification, and maintenance history.
+For development projects, lenders scrutinize the developer's track record, the credibility of pro forma assumptions, pre-leasing commitments, contractor bids, and contingency planning.
+Because of that added uncertainty, development deals typically require more borrower equity and stricter underwriting controls, and more conservative downside planning.

 The Commercial Underwriting Process: Step-by-Step

-Commercial real estate underwriting follows a careful process designed to evaluate risk, verify key assumptions, and protect both lenders and investors.
-Here’s a typical underwriting workflow:
+Commercial real estate underwriting follows a structured workflow designed to evaluate risk, verify key assumptions, and test whether a deal actually holds up under scrutiny.

-- Loan or Investment Application: The borrower or investor submits an application detailing the property, financial history, intended use of funds, and business plan.
+- Loan or Investment Application: You submit an application detailing the property, financial history, use of funds, and business plan.

-- Preliminary Borrower and Property Review: Underwriters conduct an initial review of the borrower’s credit profile, experience, and the basic property details to screen for major red flags.
+- Preliminary Borrower and Property Review: Underwriters begin by screening borrower quality, experience, and basic property details to identify major red flags before investing time in full analysis.

-- Detailed Underwriting Analysis: A deep dive into financials begins, including the borrower’s tax returns, operating statements, rent rolls, expense records, and cash flow projections.
+- Detailed Underwriting Analysis: This is the analytical core of the process, where underwriters review tax returns, operating statements, rent rolls, expense records, and cash flow projections in detail..

-- Property Appraisal and Third-Party Inspections: Licensed appraisers assess the property's value, while third-party firms may perform inspections or environmental reviews to uncover hidden risks.
+- Property Appraisal and Third-Party Inspections: Licensed appraisers assess market value, while third-party firms conduct engineering inspections, environmental assessments, and physical condition reviews to surface hidden risks.

-- Market and Risk Review: Underwriters analyze comparable property sales, current lease rates, local supply and demand trends, and broader market conditions to validate assumptions.
+- Market and Risk Assessment: Underwriters analyze comparable sales, current lease rates, local supply and demand trends, and market conditions to validate projections and stress-test key assumptions against realistic scenarios.

-- Structuring Loan Terms or Investment Recommendations: Based on the findings, lenders or investors structure terms (such as loan amounts, interest rates, or equity requirements) that match the risk profile.
+- Structuring Loan Terms or Investment Recommendations: Based on the findings, lenders or investors structure terms that reflect the verified risk profile of the deal, including proceeds, pricing, reserves, and equity requirements.

-- Final Approval Decision and Closing: After final risk checks, the deal moves to approval committees or decision-makers, leading to closing if all conditions are met.
+- Final Approval Decision and Closing: After final risk checks, the deal moves to approval committees or decision-makers, leading to closing when all conditions are met.

 Why Underwriting Matters for CRE Investors